4ndyfix/crystal-devbox/README.md

 on Linux.

-The Docker image contains Crystal itself (compiler, playground, etc.), the API documentation, the crystal-book (language reference), the VSCode editor, some vsix extensions, the language server crystalline and ICR (Interactive Crystal).
+The Docker image contains Crystal itself (compiler, playground, etc.), the API documentation, the crystal-book (language reference), the VSCodium editor, some OpenVSX-extensions (vsix), the language server crystalline and ICR (Interactive Crystal).
 Further some important development packages and commandline tools (e.g. git, gcc, make) are also available inside (look at Dockerfile).

 The basic idea behind was to have a completely bundled development environment for using offline or behind a firewall.
-The running Docker container includes enough X11 stuff for launching UI tools (Firefox & VSCode).
+The running Docker container includes enough X11 stuff for launching UI tools (Firefox & VSCodium).

 Basically all necessary programs, tools and packages are living inside the image/container.
 However all projects, configurations and other data are awaited outside below the $HOME